PoC-dev/cisco-erfassung/linux/README.md

+This file describes the necessary steps to successfully run the data acquisition script.

 ## License.
-This document is part of the Cisco device management solution, to be found on [GitHub](https://github.com/PoC-dev/cisco-erfassung) - see there for further details.
+This document is part of the Cisco device management solution, to be found on [GitHub](https://github.com/PoC-dev/cisco-erfassung).
 Its content is subject to the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, also known as *Attribution-ShareAlike 4.0 International*.
+The project itself is subject to the GNU Public License version 2.

 ## Introduction.
 The script and example configuration file are meant for automatic inventorization of Cisco devices according to a master database table on an AS/400 (IBM i) system containing login details.